 “If a content marketing plan is a more tactical, step-by-step of how you’re going to achieve your goal, then the strategy needs to help outline what those goals are, and when you’d like to get there,” Rojewski says.

-7 steps to a successful content marketing strategy
+7 steps to build a successful content marketing strategy

-Whether you’re looking to revamp your current content strategy or create one from scratch, here are seven essential steps for supercharging your plan:
+Whether you’re looking to revamp your current content strategy or create one from scratch, here are seven essential steps to supercharge your plan:

 1. Establish your KPIs